radical-cybertools/tutorials/README.md

 ## 1. Quickstart

-RCT Tutorials container is based on [jupyter/minimal-notebook](https://github.com/jupyter/docker-stacks) image.
+The RCT Tutorials container is based on [jupyter/minimal-notebook](https://github.com/jupyter/docker-stacks) image.
-We have prepared a container image with all the latest tutorials available within this repository, and this image is uploaded into DockerHub (`radicalcybertools/tutorials:latest`).
-With the following commands it will be pulled from there and start running locally (**NOTE**: `docker` and `docker-compose` are required to be installed locally):
+We prepared a container image with all the latest tutorials in this repository, and uploaded this image to DockerHub (`radicalcybertools/tutorials:latest`).
+The following commands pull and run the RCT Tutorials container locally (**NOTE**: `docker` and `docker-compose` are required to be installed locally):

 ```shell